Handling duplicated data in Python pandas dataframes

 3 Charlie 35

-`keep` Parameter
+````keep` Parameter

-if you wish to remove all duplicates from your dataframe.
+The keep parameter applies as well.
+Use keep=False if you wish to remove all duplicates from your dataframe.

 # Remove duplicates based on ‘name’ column